For many New Jersey homebuyers, an easy commute to New York City is at the top of the wish list.

 Westfield continues to be one of the most popular commuter towns in Union County.

-For example, the NJ Transit Raritan Valley Line provides direct weekday trains to Newark Penn Station, where riders can connect easily to midtown Manhattan.
+The NJ Transit Raritan Valley Line provides direct weekday train service to Newark Penn Station, where riders can easily connect to Midtown Manhattan.

-In addition, downtown Westfield offers dining, boutiques, and parks — so residents can unwind close to home after long city days.
+In addition, downtown Westfield offers a vibrant mix of dining, boutiques, and parks, allowing residents to unwind close to home after long city days.

 🚉 2.
 Summit — Express Trains and Top-Rated Schools

-Meanwhile, Summit in neighboring Union County offers express service to New York Penn Station in about 40 minutes.
+Meanwhile, Summit in neighboring Union County offers direct NJ Transit service to express service to New York Penn Station in about 40 minutes.

 As a result, it attracts professionals who want quick access to the city without sacrificing neighborhood charm.